frePPLe/frepple/doc/developer-guide/translating-the-user-interface.rst

   The possible language codes can be found on the `World Wide Web Consortium <http://www.w3.org/TR/REC-html40/struct/dirlang.html#langcodes>`_.

+  You can contact the frepple team and ask them to help you with a pre-translated file.
+It will makes the translation job much easier and faster.

   If you want to create installation packages including the new language then the installer also needs updating.
 The files *contrib/installer/parameters.ini* and *contrib/installer/frepple.nsi* need straightforward editing.